 “Fighting, when necessary, can be a good thing,” he says.
 And just because a couple seems entirely perfect, it doesn’t mean they don’t have conflict, he says.
 Rather than avoiding the arguments, people in healthy relationships handle them in a way that keeps their bond strong.

-Handle it like a happy couple: Practice empathy.
+Handle it like a happy couple: Practise empathy.
 Seeing the whole picture—vulnerabilities and all—can help you have a more productive conversation, says Porter.
-So instead of defending your upgrade and calling your partner stingy, take the time to ask your partner why this upsets her so much.
-And be receptive to what she says.
+So instead of defending your upgrade and calling your partner stingy, take the time to ask your partner why this upsets them so much.
+And be receptive to what they say.